CastroForGeorgia/GA-5/content/_campaign/welcome-hub/introductions/example-introduction.md

+---
+layout: welcome-hub-page
+title: "How to Introduce Yourself | Andres Castro Campaign"
+description: "Simple template and guide for posting your first introduction to our campaign community.
+Connect with neighbors and find your place in the movement."
+---

 # ✍️ How to Introduce Yourself

 Welcome!
 This is a simple template to help you post your first introduction in the campaign's 👋 Introductions Discussion on GitHub.

-You don’t need to be technical or have any GitHub experience to participate.
+You don't need to be technical or have any GitHub experience to participate.
 Just copy the text below, paste it into a new post in [Discussions](https://github.com/CastroForGeorgia/campaign/discussions/categories/introductions), and fill in the blanks.

 Your intro helps us:
-- Know who’s joining the movement
+- Know who's joining the movement
 - Match you with the right team or neighborhood
 - Celebrate the skills and experiences you bring